monzo/docs/source/includes/_ais.md

 We've implemented version 3.1.2 of the [Open Banking Direct Debits specification](https://openbanking.atlassian.net/wiki/spaces/DZ/pages/1077805417/Direct+Debits+v3.1.2).

+We have only implemented `GET /direct-debits` endpoint, and not the account-specific endpoints.

+Your consent needs to have the `ReadDirectDebits` permission to access this endpoint.

 <aside class="warning">
 <strong>Strong Customer Authentication and Direct Debits</strong><br/>
 If it's been more than 5 minutes since the customer completed Strong Customer Authentication, you'll only be able to